ManuelSeitinger/KONF_B20_Menhart_Noll_Seitinger/README.md

 - Edited headlines in README
 - Added table in README
 - Versioned repository --> v2.0

+**Start of exercise 06**
+- Added new attribute to a Drink
+- Created new branch cash_register
+- Added new method in the abstract class Drink
+- Added new class CashRegister and implemented methods
+- Added some new output in class Main

 _____

 - Added testCheckVolume to LiquidTest

 ### New commands used